 How profitable is a kibanda grocery business in Kenya?

 Are you wondering the amount of money you can make by running a food stall?
 In this section, we try to answer you how profitable is food kibanda business.
 We will give you the typical costs and profits of running a small food kiosk.
 You can use the guide for actual prices and costs.

 Your startup costs will vary depending on its type and location.
 According to Nexin startups, you can start a decent small fast-food business with a budget of ksh 80,000.
 A small makeshift kiosk can cost you around sh 10,000.
 Others like road site traders spend nothing to start.

-Your startup costs will go to put up structures, buy furniture and equipment like utensils and cooking stoves.
+Your startup costs will go to put up structures, and buy furniture and equipment like utensils and cooking stoves.
 Other costs go to register for business licenses and certificates

-The other costs go in running the food kiosk daily activities.
+The other costs go into running the food kiosk’s daily activities.
 It will include buying food stocks like fruits and cereals.
 Others will go to pay for utilities like clean water and electricity.

 Informal food vendors make profits of at least Ksh 1000 daily.
 The larger food kiosks can make more.
 Focus on sourcing cheaper food sources to gain more profits.
 The tips below can give you more money.